City Guide to Luxembourg City, Luxembourg | Must See Attractions & Public Transportation

 Tip: Day one is a full tour through the old city of Luxembourg that explores the wall, defenses, and casemates of Luxembourg.
 The city of Luxembourg has put together a walking tour of this area, called the Wenzel Circular Walk.
-You can do the tour with a guide for a cost, or, you can get a free copy of the map, and do the tour on your own.
+You can do the tour with a guide for a cost, or you can get a free copy of the map and do the tour on your own.

-Luxembourg Sightseeing Day 2
+Luxembourg Sightseeing Itinerary Day 2

 While we were visiting, the site was unfortunately closed to visitors.
 However, it was still worth a stop for pictures of the view into the valley, the old city, and the wall.
 Hopefully, this isn’t the case for your visit, and the Petrusse Casemates will be open for exploration.

 Place de la Constitution and The Golden Lady (Gëlle Fra)

 During World War II, the Nazi occupation dismantled and hid the memorial.
 After the war, the city reassembled it from the parts that were recovered, although the Golden Lady wasn’t found until 1980.
 The memorial was finally completed in 1984.
 It’s now dedicated to all Luxembourg soldiers who volunteered for service during both World Wars and the Korean War.

 Cross the street and go to Notre-Dame Cathedral, the only cathedral in Luxembourg.
 The entrance to the cathedral is on the city’s main street, Franklin Delano Roosevelt Boulevard, next to the library.

 We found the inside of the church to be quite beautiful.
 We visited mid-day and it was very busy.
-If you’re looking for a less crowded, quiet experience, we’d recommend going to the church early in the morning.
+So, if you’re looking for a less crowded and quiet experience, we’d recommend going to the church early in the morning.
 You could easily move this to the first thing of the day, as it’s near the other sites that are at the top of day two.